jneilliii/OctoPrint-Tasmota/README.md

 ## Configuration

-Once installed go into settings and enter the ip address for your TP-Link Smartplug device.
+Once installed go into settings and enter the ip address for your Tasmota device.
 Adjust additional settings as needed.

 ## Settings Explained